telerik/blazor-docs/components/drawer/overview.md

 * `Mode` - controls whether the Drawer is in `Push` or `Overlay` mode.
 For more information read the [Display Modes]({%slug drawer-modes%}) article.

-* `MiniMode` - controsl whether there is mini view when the Drawer is collapsed.
+* `MiniMode` - controls whether there is mini view when the Drawer is collapsed.
 For more information read the [Mini View]({%slug drawer-mini-mode%}) article.

 * `Content` - the `<Content>` child tag of `<TelerikDrawer>` is a `RenderFragment` where you put a component or custom HTML as the content of the Drawer - this is what the drawer will push or overlay.